-Disney on the Danube
+Disney Adventure Cruise on the Danube

 My favourite parts of the cruise were the excursions.
 All of them were fun, though there were a lot of them and it was a little overwhelming.
 Sometimes we took a long bus ride but we often had time to explore by ourselves.

-My favorite tour was Mondsee, Austria – a tiny town but amazingly beautiful, and it’s where they filmed the wedding scene in The Sound of Music.
+My favourite tour was Mondsee, Austria – a tiny town but amazingly beautiful, and it’s where they filmed the wedding scene in The Sound of Music.
 I also enjoyed a bike ride in the rain from Krems, Austria, which I did with my grandmother and my new friends.
 I am glad I made new friends and I will keep in touch with them.

 One of the really cool things was watching the ship go into a lock.
-My friends and I stood on the deck and watched as two other boats joined us, and then the water dropped and we went down.
+My friends and I stood on the deck and watched as two other boats joined us on the Danube, and then the water dropped and we went down.

 There were all kinds of different things to do in the evenings – there would be a kids’ dinner in the ship’s lounge and also a dinner in the dining room with the adults.
 They would do special things for kids like showing the movie Zootopia, and a pirate party complete with balloon swords and eye patches, and some nights there would be a show.